open-telemetry/opentelemetry-rust/opentelemetry-jaeger/README.md

 The plan is to have 0.22.0 be the last release of the Jaeger exporter.
 This means that future versions of the OpenTelemetry SDK will not work with the exporter.

-If you have any questions please comment on the [Jaeger Deprecation Issue].
+If you have any questions please comment on the [Jaeger Deprecation Issue][deprecation-issue].

 [`Jaeger`] integration for applications instrumented with [`OpenTelemetry`].
 This includes a jaeger exporter and a jaeger propagator.